 Globalization is a multifaceted phenomenon that is making the world more complex and more interconnected culturally, politically, linguistically, and economically.
 The multidisciplinary major in globalization studies integrates perspectives from the humanities, social sciences, arts, and natural sciences.

-Academic Focus: Globalization studies major with a concentration in post conflict reconstruction and development in sub-Saharan Africa; peace and justice studies minor
+Academic Focus: Globalization studies with a concentration in Eco-tourism and German double major; environmental studies minor